 I’ve been both the advisor and the advisee, the on-call therapist, and the one climbing into my roommate’s bed in tears asking if I can sleep there for the night.
-One of the most challenging parts such a situations is the desire to fix the problem at hand.
+One of the most challenging parts such a situation is the desire to fix the problem at hand.
 It can be frustrating to watch the destructive behaviors of or towards someone you love.
 Although your plan of action might be close on hand, you might need to reevaluate your degree of involvement.
 At the same time, you’re not about to let your best friend walk down the aisle with the boyfriend who cheated on her twelve different times that month.

 Let’s break this down.

 We all make our share of painful decisions; some are just more impactful than others.
 Be sure to evaluate the situation as objectively as possible, asking yourself why the execution of the situation at hand would be so detrimental.
 From an ethical standpoint, “bad” might mean morally wrong.
 And yet, we each have our own unique moral code that allows us to evaluate pros and cons, and ultimately reach conclusions that are closest to each of our personal values.
 Before raising your voice, consider who this decision is really hurting.
 Is your friend happy or unhappy in her current state?
 Are you more concerned about what you would do?

 However, actions that are harmful to someone’s physical health require immediate action.
 Be sure to call 911 if your friend is considering physical harm to him/herself or others.

 Criticizing a friend’s choices can do some serious damage to your relationship if you aren’t careful about the way you express that criticism.
 Be conscious of your demeanor and severity while discussing the problem.
 Something as small as a wrinkled nose can give away your disgust, and downgrade your credibility from “objective listener” to “opponent.”
 Not giving your friend a chance to explain her side might start a fight right off the bat rather than leading to a solution.